computational-linguistics-class/computational-linguistics-class.github.io/assignment1.md

-When you've finished getting your solutions working on the command line, use the template file `bash_questions.py` which can be downloaded [here](downloads/hw1/bash_questions.py), and copy your solutions into the appriorate places for submission. *You will need to modify your commands slightly to use the Python function arguments.*
+When you've finished getting your solutions working on the command line, use the template file `bash_questions.py` which can be downloaded [here](downloads/hw1/bash_questions.py), and copy your solutions into the appropriate places for submission. *You will need to modify your commands slightly to use the Python function arguments.*

 ### 1.1.
 Creating a Vocabulary
 For this question, you are allowed to use `sed`, `tr`, `sort`, `uniq`, and `awk`.